-This informational briefing will report on the recent work and upcoming priorities of the County's Storm & Surface Water Advisory Board (SSWAB), including recommendations for of the BoCC's consideration.
+This informational briefing will report on the recent work and upcoming priorities of the County's Storm & Surface Water Advisory Board (SSWAB), including recommendations for the Board of County Commissioners (BoCC) consideration.

 Background

 SSWAB members have been entrusted by the County Commissioners to provide public involvement and accountability through their recommendations for preserving and protecting the water resources of Thurston County.